-Do dogs get acclimated or accustomed to exercise, dog training or the dog park and do they come to expect these activities?
+Do dogs get acclimated or accustomed to exercise, dog training, or the dog park and do they come to expect these activities?

-In stark contrast to a person, a dog does not experience pain and suffering with regard to their failed expectations.
-Humans with our larger prefrontal cortex, often times live in the future and past.
-This lack of presence offers us much pain and suffering and is the antithesis of conscious awareness enlightenment.
+In stark contrast to a person, a dog does not experience pain and suffering with regard to their expectations.
+Humans with our larger prefrontal cortex, most of the time live in the future and past.
+This lack of presence offers us much pain and suffering and is the antithesis of conscious awareness and presence.
 Our large prefrontal cortex can be both a blessing and a curse.
 When we expect something, we are living in the future.
 An expectation cannot occur in the past nor the present.
-A dog is the epitome of carpe diem and presence which leads me to my story.
+A dog is the epitome of carpe diem and presence which leads me to a client’s story.

 She replied, that even though she could bring her dog to the park once or twice a week she didn’t because she didn’t want her pup to get used to it or expect this daily.
 I was completely taken off guard and wasn’t sure what she meant.
-When I asked her what she meant by “used to it”, she explained that her dog has a lot of energy and that if she took her to the dog park to play with other dogs or trained with her, that her pup would expect that all the time and since she could not take her dog to the park or train with her all of the time she didn’t want to start or even do it at all.
+When I asked her to clarify what she meant by “used to it”, she explained that her dog has a lot of energy and that if she took her to the dog park to play with other dogs or trained with her, that her puppy would expect that all the time and since she could not take her dog to the park or train with her all of the time she didn’t want to start or even do it at all.

 Do Dog Expectations Exist?

 This is not the first time I have heard this so I wanted to address these concerns.
 Let’s start with a dog’s expectations or lack thereof.

 When a dog learns he/she may build conditioning, routines, and consistency and all of those are helpful and healthy for a dog but dogs do not suffer from expectations in the same way people do.
 Expectations are inextricably tied to thoughts about the future.
 Dogs don’t hold grudges and live in the present, the opposite of expectations.